thrawn01/octopress/source/_posts/2015-06-16-book-review-building-micro-services.markdown

 categories: book-review micro-services soa
 ---

+I picked up pdf copy of [Sam Newman's](http://samnewman.io) book, [Building Microservices](http://info.thoughtworks.com/building-microservices-book).
+Since I've had some experience with SOA and microservices I thought I'd take a look.
+I'm really glad that I did, it's a great book!
+The following are some quotes from the book and my thoughts on the subject.

 **"With micro-services, we can make a change to a single service and deploy it independently of the rest of the system.”** — If multiple services rely upon a single service, you can’t just change it inside a vacuum, deploy it and expect dependent systems to never have problems.
-Instead

 <!-- more -->
-what you might be creating is a deployment architecture where all your micro services must sync their releases and testing together across multiple teams.
+Instead what you might be creating is a deployment architecture where all your micro services must sync their releases and testing together across multiple teams.
 This requires non trivial cross team collaboration.
 This indicates a need for oversight management controls and testing to ensure releases happen consistently and without incident.

 My take on how this could be avoided is by following one